Southwest Zone

 Big game

-This time of year, Columbian white-tailed (and black-tailed) deer can be found throughout much of the greater Roseburg area.
-Visit them at the North Bank Habitat Management Area, or look for herds on private agricultural lands and fields, where they often occur in strong numbers.
+Columbian white-tailed (and black-tailed) deer can be found throughout much of the greater Roseburg area.
+Visit them at the North Bank Habitat Management Area or look for herds on private agricultural lands and fields, where they often occur in strong numbers.

 Birds

 Ford's Pond in northern Douglas County is home to nearly 200 species of birds.
-During the fall, you can expect to see plenty of ducks, geese, swallows, and a diversity of shorebirds such as dowitchers, sandpipers, yellowlegs, snipe, and egrets.
-Other fall birding hotspots in Douglas County include Stewart Park near Roseburg (great for swifts, swallows, and waterfowl).
+During the early winter, you can expect to see plenty of ducks, geese, sparrow, and a few shorebirds including sandpipers and yellowlegs.
+Other winter birding hotspots in Douglas County include Stewart Park near Roseburg (great for waterfowl, snipe, passerines, and gulls).

 Wildlife Tracking